 Let Your Child Practice Responsibility

-Getting dressed in the morning is a great place to start.
-You can have your child participate in the process of picking out their clothes and shoes.
-While doing so, talk to them about the importance of taking care of our bodies, the clothes we wear, etc. We can discuss with them in simple terms what this looks like.
-When we empower our children to make their own choices (i.e.: what pair of pants to wear) and are present with them while they do so, we can help shape the whole thing into a positive experience.
+There are many opportunities throughout a given day or week where our little ones can learn to take responsibility for themselves and their belongings.
+This helps them build a good foundation for healthy self-reliance and independence and teaches them to respect objects.6 Getting dressed in the morning is a great place to start.
+Have your child participate in the process of picking out their clothes and shoes.
+While doing so, discuss (in simple terms) the importance of caring for our bodies, clothes, etc. When we empower our children to make their own choices (i.e., what pair of pants to wear) and are present while they do so, we can help shape it into a positive experience.

-Encourage Your Child, Even If They Make a Mistake
+Encourage Your Child, Even if They Make a Mistake

 Making mistakes is a part of learning.
 If your kiddo isn’t valuing their possessions, try to reframe the situation in your mind as a great way to learn something new together and bond.
 There are exponential positive outcomes when you approach a bump in the road with a vision for success and positivity.7

 Be patient with your child when they fall short of your expectations.
 Model good, respectful behavior by “show and tell” (show them what you want them to do, and use words to explain your expectations).
 Tell your child your expectations for valuing and caring for their possessions.
 And give them chances to practice taking responsibility through a reward system that praises their helpful behavior or respectful choices.
 This will reinforce their desire to make positive choices in the future.

 Remember to stay positive and encourage your child as you’re teaching them to value their possessions.
 Give yourself encouragement, kind words, and parenting affirmations, too, for being a parent who wants to learn and grow.
 You are awesome, and you’ve got this!